A writing challenge on the prompt “ritual.”

 . . .

-The boy pulls on each boot as his father waits
+The boy pulls on each boot as his father watches

 lifts it from the dirt where he dropped it

-trudges through the maw of the barn where the ponies stand in cross ties
+trudges through the barn’s shadowed maw where the ponies stand in cross-ties

 and a thousand girls in jodhpurs adore them.